NATURE OF WORK

 Performs other related work as required.

-Graduation from high school, preferably supplemented by vocational training in heating and HVAC, electrical, and associated trades and some experience in same; or any equivalent combination of training and experience which provides the required knowledge, sills and abilities.
+Graduation from high school, preferably supplemented by vocational training in heating and HVAC, electrical, refrigeration, kitchen equipment repair and associated trades and some experience in same; or any equivalent combination of training and experience which provides the required knowledge, sills and abilities.
 Maintenance of a universal CFC certification that is required by the EPA.

 Possession of valid driver’s license issued by the State of North Carolina.
+Must have or be willing to obtain a class A commercial drivers license.
 Must maintain a safe driving record.
 Employees assigned to this position must follow specific drug testing requirements, procedures and consequences of positive alcohol or drug tests.

 Requires the ability to read service requests, invoices, logs, diagrams, blueprints, schematics, etc. Requires the ability to prepare billing statements, activity logs and reports according to prescribed formats.